omnivector-solutions/license-manager/docs-source/src/architecture.rst

 reduced.
 If sufficient licenses are not available, the job is not deemed eligible for submission by Slurm's scheduler and will be held back in the queue.

-In a situation where license consumption may arise outside a single Slurm cluster, i.e. multiple clusters or consumed by other consumers, the internal counter of Slurm is not sufficient for efficient cluster and license utilization.
-The License Manager may then assist in keeping track of license consumption to continuously update the license availability to account for licenses consumed globally as well as licenses for jobs which have been started but not yet consumed the licenses from the license servers perspective.
+In a situation where license consumption may arise outside a single Slurm cluster (i.e. multiple clusters share a license pool or licenses are used by consumers other than Slurm), the internal counter of Slurm is not sufficient for efficient cluster and license utilization.
+The License
+Manager may then assist in keeping track of license consumption to continuously update the license availability to account for licenses consumed globally as well as licenses for jobs which have been started but not yet consumed the licenses from the license servers perspective.